 Step 8.
 Check Your Page is Mobile Friendly

 Almost everyone browses the internet from mobile devices nowadays.
 To offer a more streamlined experience to those particular website visitors, you’ll need a mobile-friendly splash page.

 This is why SeedProd has a built-in mobile preview option.
 Just click the mobile preview icon to see how your splash page looks on mobile devices.

 If anything doesn’t look right, you can quickly adjust things until you have a page that visitors can browse easily from their phones, tablets, laptops, or desktops.

 Click the same icon to switch back to the original desktop view.

 Don’t worry; you won’t lose your changes.
-Any changes you make in the mobile view is applied to the desktop view.
+Any changes you make in the mobile view are applied to the desktop view.

 Just remember to click the Save button.

-Now that your design is looking exactly how you want, it’s time to publish your splash page on your WordPress site.
+Now that your design looks exactly how you want, it’s time to publish your splash page on your WordPress site.

 To do this, click the down arrow next to the Save button and select Publish.